SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 10. Do step 6 on Disk 1.

-11. Run 'installboot' on Disk 1 and Disk 2 (hint: the man page is ambiguous on this, but the Sunsolve doc says it must be run on slice 2 [it's obvious if you think about it]).
+11. Run 'installboot' on Disk 1 and Disk 2 (hint: the man page is ambiguous on this, but a Sunsolve doc says it must be run on slice 2 [it's obvious if you think about it]).

 12. Add state db's using metadb on Disk 1 and Disk 2.